 Save Water on the Lawn

 - Avoid excessive watering.
 Most lawns need only an inch of water per week to stay healthy.
 Measure the amount of time it takes your sprinkler to deliver that much water, and do not exceed the total time for the week.
-A shallow container, like a tuna can, can be used to measure the water.
+A shallow container can be used to measure the water.

 - Use short cycles (five minutes) at least an hour apart to reduce runoff.

-- Reduce evaporation by watering in the evening and early in the morning.
+- Reduce evaporation by watering in the evening.

 - Set sprinklers carefully to avoid watering paved areas.

 - Avoid sprinklers that spray a fine mist, which increases evaporation.

 - Aerate the soil in the spring and fall to reduce runoff.